1. Who we are

-It is your responsibility that all of the personal data provided to us is accurate and complete.
-If any information you have given us changes, please let us know as soon as possible (see ‘How to contact us’ below).
+It is your responsibility that all of the Personal Data provided to us is accurate and complete.
+If any information you have given us changes, please let us know as soon as possible (see ‘How to Contact Us’ at Section 17 below).

-Right to ask us to stop contacting you
+6.3 Right to ask us to stop contacting you with direct marketing

-You can ask us to stop contacting you.
+You can ask us to stop contacting you for direct marketing purposes.
 If you would like to do this, please:

-We will provide you with information on action taken on a request to stop contacting you - this may be in the form of a response email confirming that you have ‘unsubscribed’.
+We will provide you with information on action taken on a request to stop direct marketing - this may be in the form of a response email confirming that you have ‘unsubscribed’.
 Unsubscribing from direct marketing does not unsubscribe you from essential electronic communications in respect of the administration of Your Account or business communications in respect of mutual legitimate business interests.

-Right to restrict or prevent processing of personal data
+6.4 Right to restrict or prevent processing of Personal Data

-In accordance with Data Protection Legislation, you may request that we stop processing your personal data temporarily if:
+In accordance with Data Processing Legislation, you may request that we stop processing your Personal Data temporarily if:

-- you do not think that your data is accurate (but we will start processing again once we have checked and confirmed that it is accurate);
+- you do not think that your Personal Data is accurate (but we may start processing again once we have checked and confirmed that it is accurate);

-If you exercise your right to restrict us from processing your personal data, we will continue to process the data if:
+If you exercise your right to restrict us from processing your Personal Data, we will continue to process the Personal Data if: